TarasBendiuh/V2/README.md

 presentation site

 It is a very simple presentation site for a small company.
-It contains four HTML pages and a JQuery-based plugin for modal windows on the "Gallery" page.
+It contains four pages built with HTML/CSS with adaptation for small and medium screens and a JQuery-based plugin for modal windows on the "Gallery" page.

 Here is the link to the<a href="https://sp-site.herokuapp.com/contacts.html"> demonstration.</a>